microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

     ```PowerShell
     git clone https://Username@dev.azure.com/daidemos/HealthCare/_git/HealthCare HealthCare
     ```
+    > Here username will be your github username.
+You will be prompted for the password of the same username.
     ![Git clone command to pull down the demo repository](media/Git-Clone-Command-Screen11.png)

     > **Note:** If you get File “Healthcare” already exist error, please execute following command: rm Healthcare -r -f to delete existing clone.